collapsed-stacks/startups/questions/3755/php-or-perl-which-is-cheaper-to-hire-developers.md

 - tagged: `startup-costs`, `saas`
 - score: 2

-<p>I am in the ultra beginning stage of a SaaS (two hours now) where I am documenting the product, features, frontend and backend and am stuck on should we go with PHP or Perl for the backend.</p>
+I am in the ultra beginning stage of a SaaS (two hours now) where I am documenting the product, features, frontend and backend and am stuck on should we go with PHP or Perl for the backend.

-<p>So the question I pose is in the long run are PHP or Perl developers cheaper?
-I know both pretty much in and out and I know Perl OOP is pretty bad and lord knows when Perl 6 will be out to fix said problem.</p>
+So the question I pose is in the long run are PHP or Perl developers cheaper?
+I know both pretty much in and out and I know Perl OOP is pretty bad and lord knows when Perl 6 will be out to fix said problem.

-<p>Perl is my first language so I have a certain bias on starting this so I ask this community pros and cons and cost of said language decisions.</p>
+Perl is my first language so I have a certain bias on starting this so I ask this community pros and cons and cost of said language decisions.

 ## Answer 3758